-Cholesterol levels should be measured at least once every five years in everyone over the age of 20.
+Cholesterol levels should be measured at least once every five years in everyone over age 20.
 The screening test that is usually performed is a blood test called a lipid profile.
-Experts recommend that men aged 35 and older and women aged 45 and older be more frequently screened for lipid disorders.
+Experts recommend that men ages 35 and older and women ages 45 and older be more frequently screened for lipid disorders.
 The lipoprotein profile includes:

 - LDL (low-density lipoprotein cholesterol, also called "bad" cholesterol)